 3. Continue South on Girod Street approx one mile and you will reach the Lakefront.

-2. Animals must have current vaccination status.
+•Animals must be current on their vaccinations.
 You do not need to bring proof of vaccinations but by signing waiver on the registration form you are acknowledging that the animals are up to date on all shots.

-3. Animals must not have vicious tendencies or need to be muzzled (remember this is a family event involving children).
+•Animals must not have vicious tendencies or need to be muzzled (remember this is a family event involving lots of children running around).

-5. Escorts are encouraged to join in the theme with costumes and floats.
-Floats can be made out of wagons, baby strollers, shopping carts, etc.
+•Escorts are encouraged to join in the theme with costumes and floats.
+Floats can be made out of wagons, yard carts, baby strollers, shopping carts, etc.

-6. Escorts are strongly encouraged to have a ready supply of throws.
+•Escorts are strongly encouraged to have plenty of throws.

-9. NO golf carts, rollerblading, bicycles, or motorized floats of any kind are allowed (they not only spook the dogs but have caused injury to other participants).
+•Absolutely NO golf carts, rollerblading, bicycles, or motorized floats of any kind are allowed! (they not only spook the dogs but have caused injury to other participants, both people and dogs).

 The parade rolls promptly at 2pm from Jackson Avenue (by the harbor) westward... we start out parading on Lakeshore Drive, and then go off the street onto the bike path near Girod Street.
 The parade continues on the bike path until it finishes past the Reviewing stand at the Gazebo (Lafitte St/Lakeshore Dr).
 The route is barricaded (with some gaps) helping to alleviate congestion!
 Route is less than a mile & takes about 45 mins to walk.

-REGISTER ON-LINE before the parade- Go to bottom of page for details!
+PRE- REGISTER ON-LINE before the parade - Go to bottom of page for details!

 SAME-DAY Parade Registration at Mand.
-Harbor starts at 12:30pm and closes at 2pm
+Harbor starts at 12:30pm & closes at 2pm

 Frequently Asked Questions...